3 Memory and Allocators

 One key aspect about Zig, is that there are “no hidden-memory allocations” in Zig.
 What that really means, is that “no allocations happen behind your back in the standard library” (Sobeston 2024).

-This is a known problem, specially in C++.
-Because in C++, there are some operators that do allocate memory behind the scene, and there is no way for you to known that, until you actually read the source code of these operators, and find the memory allocation calls.
+This is a known problem, especially in C++.
+Because in C++, there are some operators that do allocate memory behind the scene, and there is no way for you to know that, until you actually read the source code of these operators, and find the memory allocation calls.
 Many programmers find this behaviour annoying and hard to keep track of.

 This creates a clear distinction between functions that “do not” from those that “actually do” allocate memory.
 Just look at the arguments of this function.
-If a function, or operator, have an allocator object as one of it’s inputs/arguments, then, you know for sure that this function/operator will allocate some memory during it’s execution.
+If a function, or operator, has an allocator object as one of its inputs/arguments, then, you know for sure that this function/operator will allocate some memory during its execution.

 var gpa = std.heap.GeneralPurposeAllocator(.{}){};